-• residency requirements.
-Minimum Total 30 credits Senior Year 23 credits Major, in upper division courses 12 credits Comprehensive Major, in upper division courses 21 credits - Criteria and requirements for Professional Programs and for Admission to the Professional Semester. - 5.
-Specific requirements of programs offered in the College of Education and Human Sciences.
+Minimum Total 30 credits Senior Year 23 credits Major, in upper division courses 12 credits Comprehensive Major, in upper division courses 21 credits - 4.
+Criteria and requirements for Professional Programs and for Admission to the Professional Semester. - Specific requirements of programs offered in the College of Education and Human Sciences.
 (See the departmental sections of this catalog.)
 Degree Planning A degree plan indicates how a student expects to meet the curricular requirements for a degree.
 Degree plan forms for the various programs offered in the College may be obtained in department offices.
 These plans are for students' use in planning programs with their advisers.
 The plans are supplemented by the Registrar's Office Degree Audits used for official evaluation of academic progress.
 Human Relations/Cultural Diversity/ Service-Learning Requirements Students in teacher education majors shall meet the Wisconsin Department of Public Instruction's Human Relations Requirement and the UW-Eau Claire Cultural Diversity Requirement by completing ES 385/585, Social Foundations: Human Relations, which includes completion of 30 hours of direct contact fieldwork with racial/ethnic/cultural minorities different from themselves, people from low-income backgrounds, and people with disabilities.
 This fieldwork satisfies the University Service-Learning Requirement.
 Students are expected to accrue 15 of the 30 hours of volunteer/fieldwork prior to the semester they are enrolled in ES 385/585.
 Admission to Professional Education Programs Criteria for Admission Formal application to the professional education program must be made by October 1 for spring admission or March 1 for fall admission.
-Only students who meet all criteria listed below should apply. - 1.
-Approval by the appropriate department in the College of Education and Human Sciences.
+Only students who meet all criteria listed below should apply. - Approval by the appropriate department in the College of Education and Human Sciences.
 See Education Studies and Special Education sections of this catalog for criteria to be considered in making these recommendations. - 2.
 Pre-education status. - 3.
 Minimum resident and total GPAs of 2.75 on a minimum of 30 credits of degree work exclusive of courses with education (ES, Lmed, Mued, Sped) prefixes.
-Admission is competitive; thus the minimum GPAs do not assure admission to a professional program in education. - 4.
-Completion of Engl 110 or Hnrs 101 with a grade of C or above. - 5.
+Admission is competitive; thus the minimum GPAs do not assure admission to a professional program in education. - Completion of University Writing Requirement with a grade of C or above. - 5.
 Good academic standing. - 6.
-Passing scores on Praxis I Pre-Professional Skills Tests of mathematics, reading, and writing.
-Passing scores in Wisconsin are: Mathematics 173, Reading 175, and Writing 174.
+Passing scores on Praxis I Pre-Professional Skills Tests of mathematics, reading, and writing or passing scores on ACT Test.
+Passing scores on Praxis I in Wisconsin are: Mathematics 173, Reading 175, and Writing 174.
+Passing scores on ACT are an overall score of 23 and 20 on reading, math, and English.
+ACT scores are only good for a period of five years prior to student teaching.
+Beginning September 1, 2014 the requirement will be passing scores on Praxis I Pre-Professional Skills Test or passing scores on Praxis Core Academic Skills Test for Educators (CORE) or passing scores on ACT Test.
+Passing scores in Wisconsin for the CORE are Math 150, Reading 156, and Writing 162.
+Students who have not met the minimum G.P.A. requirement or passed all three sections of the Pre-Professional Skills Test or all three sections of the CORE Test or who do not have qualifying scores on the ACT for admission could seek to be admitted through a waiver/ exceptions policy.
+Please see your adviser for details.
 Information on the PPST is available through Academic Testing, Schofield 226.